brianglass/anastasis/files/weekday_vespers7.md

 I have not gained repentance, nor again tears, therefore I implore you, O Saviour, before the end to turn me back and give me compunction, that I may be delivered from punishment.

-At your dread Coming, O Christ, may we not hear, Â‘I do not know youÂ’, for we have put our hope in you, our Saviour, though we do not carry out your commands through our indifference.
+At your dread Coming, O Christ, may we not hear, ‘I do not know you’, for we have put our hope in you, our Saviour, though we do not carry out your commands through our indifference.
 But spare our souls, we beg.

 ****